 The elected members represent six electoral areas in the county: Tralee, Killarney, Kenmare, Corca Dhuibhne, Castleisland and Listowel.

-The county is divided into five Municipal Districts (administrative areas) across the county and they have a number of functions including the adoption of the council’s annual budget, service delivery plans, bye-laws, policies, and amendments to development plans in towns and villages.
+The county is split into five Municipal Districts (administrative areas) across the county and they have a number of functions including the adoption of the council’s annual budget, service delivery plans, bye-laws, policies, and amendments to development plans in towns and villages.

 The Municipal Districts, established under the Local Government Act, 2014, include:

 • Killarney (7 members)